TheToto318/IoT_stack/README.md

 ![Grafana dashboard](https://github.com/TheToto318/IoT_stack/blob/main/Screenshots/Grafana.png)

 ### Specs
-Adaptative dashboard
+Adaptative dashboard including :
-- Add new panel for new buildings
+- New panel for new buildings
 - Filter by :
-  - Sensors type.
+  - Sensors type
-  - Building.
+  - Building
-  - Floor.
+  - Floor
-  - Room.
+  - Room
 - Direct, Min, Max and Average values of all sensors type.
 - Graphs for all sensors type.